theolujay/payd/README.md

     cp .env.example .env
     ```

-    Open the `.env` file and fill in the required secret keys for Django, Google, and Paystack.
+    Open the .env file and fill in the required secret keys.

 4.  **Run database migrations:**
     ```bash